-The required Nursing courses (NUR 101 Fundamental of Nursing, NUR 105 Introduction to Medical Surgical Nursing, NUR 203 Comprehensive Nursing Care I, and NUR 204 Comprehensive Nursing Care II) are offered during the September to May academic year, in the Dall day & evening classes and day only in the Spring.
+The required Nursing courses (NUR 101 Fundamental of Nursing, NUR 105 Introduction to Medical Surgical Nursing, NUR 203 Comprehensive Nursing Care I, and NUR 204 Comprehensive Nursing Care II) are offered during the September to May academic year, in the Fall day & evening classes and day only in the Spring.
 The nursing courses must be taken consecutively because each course provides the foundation for subsequent courses.
 Seats in the evening nursing courses are limited.
-Please be aware that obtaining a seat in Nursing is highly competitive and is dependent upon the number of applications, the number of available seats, and the applicant's ranking according to grade point average for the courses applicable to the Nursing TEAS Test score.
-Ten (10) additional points will be given to Nassau County residents.
+Please be aware that obtaining a seat in Nursing is highly competitive and is dependent upon the number of applications, the number of available seats, and the applicant's ranking according to quality point average for the courses applicable to the Nursing and TEAS Test score for the Math, English and Writing sections of the exam.
+Ten (10) additional points will be given to Nassau County residents, and five (5) points are removed if the applicant have failed in another nursing program.
 Meeting the stipulated criteria does not guarantee a seat.

-If, upon graduation and pass NCLES exam, an individual's application for licensure reveals that the applicant has been convicted of a crime or that there are pending charges, an investigation will be conducted by the Office of Professional Discipline of the State Education Department.
+If, upon graduation and passing NCLES exam, an individual's application for licensure reveals that the applicant has been convicted of a crime or that there are pending charges, an investigation will be conducted by the Office of Professional Discipline of the State Education Department.